DanielOrourke02/Active-Projects/README.md

 # Who am I?

-Hello, I'm Daniel Jones, a young 14 year old programmer (as of this momment), who is fluent in: Python, C++ (learning C++), I also know a little of HTML and CSS but I only tinkered with them for fun.
+Hello, I'm Daniel Jones, a young 14 year old programmer (as of this momment), who is fluent in: Python, C++ (learning C++) and I also know a little of HTML and CSS but I only tinkered with them for fun.
 My journey into the world of coding started with curiosity, but quickly turned into my full interest and hobby.
 I enjoy programming in my free time and hope to have a job as a software engineer in the future.

 I want to find a job as a software engineer, i'm not sure exactly what I want to do (front end or back end) but my dream is to do something programming related (hopefuly C++ related), I believe I can work well as a software engineer because I can contribute to new projects and collaborate with other professionals to develop new software applications.
 I believe programming is more than just writing a few lines of code; It’s about using solving complex problems and thinking logically.